Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 When Things Get Rough: Dealing with Soreness

 Can we talk about nipple soreness?
 Because wow, nobody warned me adequately about that.
-This is where I discovered my holy grail combination: washable breast pads with Silver Nursing Cups from Go Mommy.
+This is where I discovered my holy grail combination: washable breast pads with Go Mommy® Silver Nursing Cups.
 The silver cups were literally healing while the pads handled the leakage.
 It was like having a spa day for my poor, tired nipples.

 The Overnight Challenge

 Nighttime leakage was my final boss battle.
 I tried doubling up on Parents Choice pads (spoiler alert: not a great solution), before finally finding my groove with extra-absorbent overnight options.
 The key was finding something that could handle those horizontal hours without turning my bed into a milk bath.
-Silver Nipple Covers helped me get through those nights.
+Silver nipple covers helped me get through those nights by protecting my skin from friction.

 The Real MVP: Finding Your Perfect Match